GFT is committed to ensuring an open and accessible environment for everyone.

-We offer an infrared sound facility for the hearing-impaired.
+We offer an infrared sound facility for hard of hearing customers.
 This enables you to control the volume at which you listen to the film.
 Please ask at Box Office for a head set.

 GFT also provides captioned screenings of films when possible.
-Captioning is a service for hearing-impaired or deaf people.
+Captioning is a service for individuals who are hard of hearing or deaf.
 These screenings have a transcription of the film's dialogue in English along the bottom of the screen and may also describe the sounds in the film.
 Please check the listing of the film you want to see to make sure it is captioned.

 Our programme also contains many films subtitled into English from other languages.
-These may also be suitable for hearing-impaired or deaf patrons.
+These may also be suitable for deaf and hard of hearing patrons.

 GFT for blind or partially-sighted patrons

 Audio Description is a service for partially-sighted or blind people.
-It works by playing a recorded narration, explaining what's happening on screen during gaps in the dialogue through personal headphones.
+It works by playing a recorded narration, explaining what's happening on screen during gaps in the dialogue through headphones.
 The normal film soundtrack comes through the cinema's surround-sound speakers in the usual way, so Audio Description is undetectable to anyone else in the auditorium not using a headset.
 Please check the listing of the film you want to see to make sure it is Audio Described.

-Audio Description headphones are available at Box Office.
+Audio Description headsets are available at Box Office.